UnitVectorY-Labs/crossfiresync/README.md

 </dependency>
 ```

+The default configuration for the application uses environment variables to set the necessary configuration.
+They are as follows:

+- **REPLICATION_MODE**: The type of replication either SINGLE_REGION_PRIMARY or MULTI_REGION_PRIMARY
+- **DATABASE**: The Firestore database name; must be in the matching region
+- **GOOGLE_CLOUD_PROJECT**: The GCP project name
+- **TOPIC**: The PubSub topic name; must be a multi-region topic

 ## Synchronization Mechanism

 To replicate the data in a Firestore collection between different regions a Cloud Function, the `FirestoreChangePublisher`, is triggered by `google.cloud.firestore.document.v1.written` so it receives all inserts, updates, and events for the documents.
 These changes are written to a Pub/Sub topic.
 Another Cloud Function, the `PubSubChangeConsumer` is triggered by the Pub/Sub topic.
 These Cloud Functions are configured in each region that the it is desired to have the data replicate between.